A Brief Introduction About The Montessori Method

-Curriculum at TFM:
+Curriculum at TFM

 Instruction is done in groups and individually and adapts to a child's learning style and developmental level.

 Each lesson is carefully designed to isolate one concept or skill so that a child is naturally drawn to become absorbed in the lesson and develop concentration and self-motivation.
 All materials have a "control of error" and are self-correcting so a child can check his work and continue to practice until he masters the task on hand.
-The materials are typically hand-crafted, of superior quality and three-dimensional.
+The materials are typically hand-crafted, of superior quality, and three-dimensional.

-Normalization, Grace and Courtesy:
+Normalization, Grace, and Courtesy

 This is the time also when a child understands citizenship and community.
 They learn to respect each other's space.

-Visitors to the school often comment about how quiet the classrooms are.
+Visitors to the School often comment about how quiet the classrooms are.

-In a Montessori classroom many activities in all areas foster language and vocabulary development, communication skills, writing and reading readiness.
+In a Montessori classroom, many activities in all areas foster language and vocabulary development, communication skills, writing, and reading readiness.

-In the Montessori Method, writing precedes reading, as the children explore with drawing and forming letters.
-Reading is prepared indirectly from writing using the letters and the sounds.
+In the Montessori Method, writing precedes reading, as the children explore by drawing and forming letters.
+Reading is prepared indirectly by writing using the letters and the sounds.
 Montessori students develop reading skills far superior for their age.
 Writing is encouraged when the child is ready and shows interest in beginning to write.
 As soon as this happens, children begin to record their own work and take pride in doing this routinely.